brandonhawi/BeerClicker/ideas.md

 - Laboratory, hire scientists to chemically convert petty everyday items into beer

 # "Research"
 - Spend beer to create some sort of building which gains research points.
-Research points necessary to unlock new buildings
+Research points necessary to unlock new buildings.
+- Renders on the right side of the big beer
+- Buildings:
+- Magnifying Glass
+- College of Beer Sciences
+- Laboratory of Beerology
+- The Isaac Paul-Alan Research Institute

 # Achievements
 Achievements basic system is set up for calculation and description through JSON, renders a notification toast.
 Still need a permanent home for achievements.